goattea/FlappyBirdJs/README.md

-# My Game is Cool!
+# Basic Vanilla JavaScript Flappy Bird Game

-Make sure you give it a good description here...
+More of a flappy block, but it's a work in process.